Hu Xijin

-Hu Xijin (胡锡进; born 7 April 1960) is a Chinese journalist who previously served as editor-in-chief and Chinese Communist Party Committee Secretary of Global Times from 2005 to 2021.

-Hu is one of the most popular opinion leaders in China.
-Hu's writing is often nationalistic and provocative.
-According to academic Lin Mao, Hu genuinely regards himself as a professional journalist whose mission is to shape public opinion to make China stronger.
-Hu has been described by various media of being a political propagandist and was an early adopter of China's "wolf warrior" communication strategy of loudly denouncing perceived criticism of the Chinese government and its policies.
+Hu Xijin (胡锡进; born 7 April 1960) is a Chinese journalist, who served as the editor-in-chief of Global Times from 2005 to 2021.
+A popular opinion leader in China, Hu is known for his provocative writing style and nationalistic views.
+He has been described by various media of being a political propagandist and was an early adopter of China's "wolf warrior" communication strategy of loudly denouncing criticism of the Chinese government.

 Early life and education

 Hu was born in Beijing to a poor Christian family.

 From 1978 to 1982, Hu attended the People's Liberation Army College of International Relations in Nanjing, Jiangsu for undergraduate studies.
 After graduating with a master's degree in Russian literature from Beijing Foreign Studies University in 1989, Hu began his career as a journalist at the People's Daily.
 Hu took part in the 1989 Tiananmen Square protests but later in 2019 called the military action a tragedy caused by student naivety and government inexperience.